 The name of Asyut is derived from early Egyptian Zawty (Z3JW.TJ), late Egyptian Səyáwt into Coptic Syowt.
 An A letter was added to the name Syowt to become Asyut or Assiut.

-The ancient Egyptians established the city of Assiut on the Nile River, and its name at that time was Siut, which is derived from the word (Sawt), which means the guard in the ancient Egyptian language.
+The ancient Egyptians established the city of Assiut on the Nile River, and its name at that time was Siut, which is derived from the word (Sawt), which means guard in the ancient Egyptian language.
 The Viceroy inhabited the thirteenth region.
-In the era of the Greeks, Egypt comprised the Delta, Middle Egypt and Upper Egypt.
-Asyut was the capital of one of these divisions, as it was the capital of the Northern Division in the era of the Romans.
+In the Greek era, Egypt comprised the Delta, Middle Egypt, and Upper Egypt.
+Asyut was the capital of one of these divisions, as it was the capital of the Northern Division in the Roman era.
 In the period of Muhammad Ali, Egypt consisted of seven states, one of which included Girga and Asyut and was named half of the first tribal face.
 Its capital is Asyut.

 Overview of Assiut Governorate